RADIOLOGY WORKFLOW SOLUTIONS

 No.

-With this information we would like to inform you about the background of the data processing of your data within the application process.
+The following information is intended to inform you about the details of the processing of your data with regards to the application process.
 We process your personal data in strict compliance with labor and data protection regulations.
-In particular, we process the following data: Name, address, date of birth, curriculum vitae, photograph, e-mail address, telephone number and proof of qualifications.
+In particular, we process the following data: name, address, date of birth, curriculum vitae, photograph, email address, telephone number, and proof of qualifications.
 You can also provide additional data on a voluntary basis.
 Furthermore, we may store additional data, such as internal notes and assessments.

-Person responsible for data processing and contact details of the data protection officer
+Person responsible for data processing and contact information of the data protection officer

-Data protection officer: Mail: datenschutzanfragen@xdsb.de or at our postal address with the addition “the data protection officer”.
+Data protection officer: Email: datenschutzanfragen@xdsb.de or at our postal address by adding “to the data protection officer”.

 For what purposes and on what legal basis is the personal data processed?

-We process personal data in compliance with data protection laws, in particular the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).
+We process personal data in accordance with data protection laws, in particular the General Data Protection Regulation (GDPR) and the German Federal Data Protection Act (BDSG).

 a.)
-In the context of the performance of a contract or for the implementation of pre-contractual measures (Art.
+In the context of the fulfillment of a contract or for the implementation of pre-contractual measures (Art.
 6 para.
-1 p.
+1 s.
 1 lit. b GDPR), in particular the employment relationship (§ 26 BDSG).
-The legal basis for data processing is data processing for pre-contractual measures or for initiating a contract (Art.
+The legal basis for data processing is data processing for pre-contractual measures or for the initiation of a contract (Art.
 6 para.
-1 p.
+1 s.
 1 lit. b GDPR, § 26 BDSG).

 b.)
 In the context of consent (Art.
 6 para.
-1 p.
+1 s.
 1 lit. a GDPR).
 In addition, you have the option to give us your consent for data processing that is not required for the purpose of processing your application for a specific position.
-This relates in particular to consent to the processing of your data in the event of rejection in order to be able to consider you for further positions in the future.
-This consent is voluntary for you, i.e. you can refuse it without consequences and also revoke it at any time with effect for the future.
+This concerns, in particular, your consent to the processing of your data in the event of rejection in order to be able to consider you for further positions in the future.
+This consent is voluntary for you, i.e., you can refuse it without consequences and also withdraw it at any time with effect for the future.

 Recipients of the personal data

-In general, the company only grants access to your data to bodies that need to work with your data (“need-to-know principle”), i.e. need access to this data to fulfill a contractual or legal obligation.
-Data will only be transferred to third parties with your express consent or in the context of fulfilling the pre-contractually required measures.
+In general, the company only grants access to your data to entities that need to work with your data (“need-to-know principle”), i.e., need access to this data to fulfill a contractual or legal obligation.
+The transfer of data to third parties takes place only with your explicit consent or in the context of fulfilling the pre-contractually required measures.

 Is data transferred to a third country or to an international organization?

-As a matter of principle, no data is transferred to entities in countries outside the European Union (third countries).
-In certain situations, we use or reserve the right to use service providers who may either be based in a third country or who may in turn have service providers based in a third country.
+As a matter of principle, no data is transmitted to entities in countries outside the European Union (third countries).
+In certain situations, we use or reserve the right to use service providers that may either have their registered office in a third country or who may in turn have service providers based in a third country.
 According to Art.
-45 GDPR, a data transfer to a third country is permitted if the European Commission has decided that an adequate level of protection exists in a third country.
-In the absence of such a decision, a data transfer to a third country is permissible if the controller has provided appropriate safeguards (e.g., so-called standard data protection clauses issued by the European Commission) and enforceable rights and effective remedies are available to the data subject (Art.
+45 GDPR, a data transfer to a third country is permitted if the European Commission has decided that an adequate level of protection exists in that third country.
+In the absence of such a decision, a data transfer to a third country is permissible if the responsible entity has provided appropriate safeguards (e.g., so-called standard data protection clauses issued by the European Commission) and the data subject has enforceable rights and effective remedies (Art.
 46 GDPR).
-As a matter of principle, we only cooperate with entities in a third country that meet the listed criteria.
+As a matter of principle, we only work with entities in a third country that meet the listed criteria.

 Storage period of the data

-We process and store your personal data as long as it is required to fulfill the purpose of initiating the contract.
-If the storage of personal data is no longer necessary for the fulfillment of the purpose, it will be deleted, unless there are legal storage obligations, in particular for the preservation of evidence within the framework of legal statutes of limitation, or you have given your express consent to further storage.
+We process and store your personal data as long as it is necessary to fulfill the purpose of initiating the contract.
+If the storage of personal data is no longer required for the fulfillment of the purpose, it will be deleted, unless there are legal storage obligations, in particular for the preservation of evidence within the framework of statutory periods of limitation, or you have given your explicit consent to further storage.

 Data subject rights